dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/mesos.md

 # Contiv Network with Mesos and Marathon

-Contiv Network supports Docker containerizer with Mesos and Marathon.
+Contiv Network supports Docker containers with Mesos and Marathon.
 This page explains how to get started using Contiv Network with Mesos and Marathon.

 ## Prerequisites